What inspired you to start running?

-Immersing myself in the natural world and discovering the beauty of Mother Nature is my number one inspiration to run, it’s my favourite way to travel thru the world.
+Immersing myself in the natural world and discovering the beauty of Mother Nature is my number one inspiration to run.
+It’s my favourite way to travel through the world.

-From mile 90-110 I hit a rough patch.
+From mile 90-110 (145km-177km) I hit a rough patch.
 I was having what felt like an asthma attack and was very bonky (low on energy and light headed).
-But I powered through and, after a 2 hour nap, I was able to finish the last 15 miles relatively quickly.
+But I powered through and, after a two hour nap, I was able to finish the last 15 miles (24km) relatively quickly.

 A strong desire to complete the trail.
 I knew in my bones that I could do it, I just needed to dig deep to finish it.